 Item.
 A check, substitute check, draft, withdrawal order, payment order or other similar instrument, order or instruction, whether oral, written, or electronic either for the credit of funds to your account or for the payment of funds from your account.
 Items include debit and credit point- of-sale, ATM, and debit card transactions.

 Posted Balance.
 The balance of funds in your account based solely on items that have been posted as credits or debits to your account.
 Unlike the available balance, the posted balance does not reflect any holds placed on your account.
-Your posted balance may be more or less than the amount of your available balance, but does not include any credit available under any BBVA USA Overdraft Protection Line of Credit you may have or holds based on transactions you initiated.
+Your posted balance may be more or less than the amount of your available balance, but does not include any credit available under any BBVA Overdraft Protection Line of Credit you may have or holds based on transactions you initiated.

 Person.
 Any natural person, organization or entity, including a corporation, agency, estate, trust, partnership, proprietorship, cooperative, LLC, or association.